hipc-book/hipc-book.github.io/_practicals/4-on-node_parallelism.md

 You should notice that when you have been granted an interactive job, your terminal prompt will indicate that you are now on a node, rather than the viking login nodes.

-Again, all things related to submitting jobs to Viking can be found on the wiki -- [Submitting Jobs to Viking](https://wiki.york.ac.uk/display/RCS/VK3%29+Submitting+Jobs+to+Viking#VK3)SubmittingJobstoViking-InteractiveSession).
+Again, all things related to submitting jobs to Viking can be found in the documentation -- [Submitting Jobs](https://vikingdocs.york.ac.uk/using_viking/submitting_jobs.html).

 ## Checking and Cancelling Jobs